efonsecab/PTI.Microservices.Library/README.md

 ## Option 1
 Install the desired packages prefixed with "PTI.Microservices.Library." starting with the version "2.0.0.0-preview"

-This will be the original option.
+This will be the main option.

 ## Option 2 (deprecating)
 Install The Following Packages.